 Gap Sensor Issues/ Recalibrating

 A gap sensor reads the space between the labels so it knows where to stop.
-Otherwise, your machine would spit label after label and not know when to stop or even when to start.
+Otherwise, your machine spits label after label and not know when to stop or even when to start.

-The gap sensor will sometimes need to recalibrate and reset in the correct spot according to your custom label size.
+The gap sensor may sometimes need to recalibrate and reset in the correct spot according to your custom label size.

 A common question is, how do I know if my sensor is working right?
 The answer is testing your sensor by moving your label back with a gap.
 If your sensor works, a red light turns on when the label passes through and off when it hits the blank paper.